-Right now, many of us are juggling working while parenting and teaching and living in very uncertain times.
-When you’re constantly connected, pushing from one task to the next, or working from home, it’s easy to lose the boundaries between work and life.
+When you’re constantly connected, pushing from one task to the next, or working from home, it’s easy to forget how to take a break.

-So “taking a break” from everything really might just mean grabbing a quick snack or scrolling through your IG feed, then getting right back to it.
+A break is more than just grabbing a quick snack or scrolling through your IG feed for a couple of minutes, then getting right back to it.

 However, taking a real break requires more than a trip to the kitchen or picking up your phone for a few minutes.

 A break (or two, or three) during the day is like hitting the “reset” button to replenish the energy you need to keep going day in and day out.

 Some days or weeks, you might need more breaks than usual — and that’s OK.